Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/classes-and-inheritance-in-typescript.md

     - TypeScript
 ---

 Yesterday I wrote [a very brief introduction to TypeScript](/blog/2012/10/typescript-adds-static-typing-to-javascript/).
-Today, I’m going to talk more about some of the object orientation TypeScript can add to your JavaScript code.
+Today, I'm going to talk more about some of the object orientation TypeScript can add to your JavaScript code.

-The two topics for conversation today are classes and inheritance – topics that you’ll be familiar with if you are using a first class object oriented language, or one that supports it if you happen to have used those features.
+The two topics for conversation today are classes and inheritance – topics that you'll be familiar with if you are using a first class object oriented language, or one that supports it if you happen to have used those features.

-Let’s look at an example of a class – a very contrived Car object!
+Let's look at an example of a class – a very contrived Car object!

 ```typescript
 class Car {